vipulpandey12345/rag_eval_system/README.md

 # RAG Evaluation System

-A comprehensive evaluation framework for Retrieval-Augmented Generation (RAG) systems using a custom golden dataset and FAISS vector database.
+A comprehensive evaluation framework for Retrieval-Augmented Generation (RAG) systems using a custom golden dataset and a FAISS vector database.
+This project evaluates how well AI can answer different questions using different retrieval strategies.

 ## Architecture